christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     India.
 "Habshi" is what Northern Indians called  Southern Indians and Habesha comes from "Abyssinia" which refers to Ethiopia.
-These Ethiopian slaves then mixed with indigenous Australoid/Denisovans who were similar to Australian Aborigines.Eventually they mixed with the indigenous Scythians (likely by force and genocide run by the Calami)\
+These Ethiopian slaves then mixed with indigenous Australoid/Denisovans who were similar to Australian Aborigines.
+Eventually they mixed with the indigenous Scythians (likely by force and genocide run by the Calami).

 **8. Who Forged History?**